Sherlock's Environmental

 X-Ray Fluorescence (XRF) uses protable detectors that X-Ray a painted surface to measure the amount of lead in all the layers of paint.
 This type of testing is done in a home and disturbs little, if any, paint.

-When a home or commercial building tests positive for the presence of lead paint or asbestos, we will provide you with a timely report & discuss tips on pursuing stabilization and / or lead abatement firms.
+When a home or commercial building tests positive for the presence of lead paint, we will provide you with a timely report & discuss tips on pursuing stabilization and / or lead abatement firms.

 If you plan on renovating or repainting a single building, your approach would be to take representative paint samples and determine the levels of lead that exist.
 If you are working with a number of buildings at the same site or near each other, it may be best to hire a paint inspector for the testing.
 The inspector should get the job done rather quickly at a reasonable cost, and should provide thorough results.
 If living quarters are involved, and especially if work will be done inside the building, it may be best to combine a paint inspection and a risk assessment.
 This will protect not only the construction workers, but also the building's occupants.
 The combination of a paint inspection and a risk assessment is especially important if children use the building.
 Remember, paint inspections and risk assessments are not required for repainting or renovation jobs in nontarget buildings.
 However, you must know if you are working with lead-based paint to comply with OSHA's Lead in Construction and RCRA's hazardous waste disposal rules.